-Leasehold properties in Chelsfield with in excess of 100 years left on the lease are often referred to as ‘virtual freehold’.
+Leasehold properties in Chelsfield with in excess of one hundred years outstanding on the lease are often regarded as a ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your premises.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and maintenance charges warrant it.
+In such circumstances there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges warrant it.

 Lender | Requirement |